 The debate surrounding out-of-hospital birth either at home or in a freestanding birth center could very well fill a book on its own; however, it is impossible to discuss birth plans without acknowledging the small percentage of women who, no matter how much hospital birth changes, will never be comfortable with hospital-based care.
 Several studies have examined the reasons women decide to birth out-of-hospital, even if it means a skilled attendant is not available to deliver their child.
 Some common motivations expressed by many women who have had out-of-hospital births were a strong desire to maintain control over their birth, as well as avoid a traumatizing hospital experience and remain in a loving, supportive family friendly environment.
 Many women expressed more fear of hospital interventions than complications during childbirth, with a common theme being that they wanted to trust their body and the process of birth.1–3

 The question is whether or not it is safe.
 Until recently, there was little research available on the safety of home birth in the United States, as it was only in 1991 that nonmedical midwives formed a credentialing organization and registry of nonmedical midwives and their outcomes began to be tracked.4 Home birth was also such a rare event prior to the last two decades that it generated little attention for study, as it had no significant contribution to public health outcomes and was regarded as simply a fringe practice.
-Furthermore, the research that did exist out of countries where home birth was more common was ...
+Furthermore, the research that did exist out of countries where home birth was more ...